umarhassan-mitodl/21l.021-spring-2022/content/pages/readings.md

 Austen, Jane. *Pride and Prejudice*.
 Edited by  James Kinsley, and Christina Lupton.
 New York: Oxford University Press, 2019.
 ISBN: 9780198826736.

 **Note:** Austen's novel was published in 1813 in three volumes.
 The Oxford print edition ordered for the class retains that structure, and we will discuss each volume separately in class.
-If you are using an online edition such as [Project Gutenberg](https://www.gutenberg.org/files/1342/1342-h/1342-h.htm) or a print edition that runs the volumes together, the first reading assignment will cover chapters 1-23, the second chapters 24-42, and the last chapters 43-61.
+If you are using an online edition such as {{% resource_link "c20882d4-8f81-4ffc-b4b5-bca13638c316" "Project Gutenberg" %}} or a print edition that runs the volumes together, the first reading assignment will cover chapters 1-23, the second chapters 24-42, and the last chapters 43-61.

 #### Supplemental Readings

-Casal, Elvira. "[Laughing at Mr. Darcy: Wit and Sexuality in Pride and Prejudice](https://jasna.org/persuasions/on-line/vol22no1/casal.html)." *Persuasions On-line* 22 (2001).
+Casal, Elvira. "{{% resource_link "40a5b711-7d8d-491d-b06c-30246281c365" "Laughing at Mr. Darcy: Wit and Sexuality in Pride and Prejudice" %}}." *Persuasions On-line* 22 (2001).

-Bailey, Martha. "[The Marriage Law of Jane Austen’s World](https://jasna.org/publications-2/persuasions-online/vol36no1/bailey/)." *Persuasions: The Jane Austen Journal On-Line* 36, no. 1 (2015).
+Bailey, Martha. "{{% resource_link "c3b82571-03cd-4d6f-bce6-56b2b8f76876" "The Marriage Law of Jane Austen’s World" %}}." *Persuasions: The Jane Austen Journal On-Line* 36, no. 1 (2015).

 #### Optional Film